Reset your run: Why 2021 could be your best year of running — ever.

 Right now 2021 is a blank slate, leaving you plenty of opportunity to plan your year of running.
 One place you can start your planning is by understanding your motivation.
 Think about why you’re running and what’s valuable to you about the sport.

 The next step?
 Make goals to match that motivation.
 Are you running to get fit?
-Set goals for calories burned, weight lost, body-mass index, and other health metrics.
+Set goals for calories burned, pounds lost, body-mass index, and other health metrics.
 Maybe you’re searching for a new hobby or an active way to get some quality time with yourself.
 If so, schedule out your runs weeks or months in advance so you can take ownership of that time.
 Preparing for a virtual race or looking for training inspiration?
 Our beginner 5K and 10K training plans can guide you to run your best.

 We’ve got your back